Two weekends ago I took 5 tabs of acid.

 – Joseph Campbell

-These quotes help to stir feelings of courage in myself which can be very helpful when embarking on a journey.
-They also remind me that I’m an explorer, that I am travelling into unknown and possibly uncomfortable territory.
+These quotes help to stir feelings of courage in me which can be very helpful when embarking on a journey.
+They also remind me that I’m an explorer, that I am traveling into unknown and possibly uncomfortable territory.